phac-nml/irida/UPGRADING.md

 ----------------

 * This upgrade makes schema changes to the databases and cannot be parallel deployed.
 Servlet container must be stopped before deploying the new `war` file.
 Note this upgrade removes a number of deprecated database tables such as `remote_related_proejct` and `remote_sequence_file`.
 While these tables were likely empty it is **strongly** recommended you back up your database before this upgrade.
+* Remove `snapshot.file.base.directory` entry from `/etc/irida/irida.conf`.
+This directory is no longer used.
+If the directory pointed to by this config entry is empty it may be safely removed.

 0.15.0 to 0.16.0